Pleasant Valley War: Origin

 On July 23, 1884, the Tewksbury faction, consisting of John Tewksbury, William Richards, George Blaine and Ed Rose, visited the ranch house of James Stinson in a supposed planning of the upcoming rodeo.
-They were met by the ranch foremen, Marion McCann, and five other cowhands, and the former asked the Tewksburys to leave except for Ed Rose, whom they knew was neutral in the conflict.
+They were met by the ranch foremen, Marion McCann, and five other cowhands, and the former asked the Tewksburys to leave except for Rose, whom they knew was neutral in the conflict.
 The Tewksburys tried to reason with him, which ended in the two groups hurling insults at one another.
 Things heated up when Blaine called for McCann to come out and face him, before firing a shot at the foreman.
 The shot went high, and McCann retaliated by drawing his pistol and shooting Blaine in the throat.
 John Tewksbury also fired at McCann, before himself getting wounded and riding off with the others.
 Blaine survived his wound, and both groups settled the fighting in court.
 Afterward, Stinson left Arizona and dissolved his herd.
 The Grahams found themselves in a tight spot in 1885, after losing a significant number of their herd and subsequently being caught driving cattle that were not theirs.

 The feud only got worse when the Tewksburys started bringing in herds of sheep in 1885.
 The Tewksbury brothers leased some sheep from brothers by the name of Daggs in northern Arizona.
 Local newspapers such as the Arizona Silver Belt reported that the feud was caused primarily by the Tewksburys' other occupation as sheepmen, which many cattlemen such as Stinson disliked due to the sheep's destructive eating habits in the open ranges.
 Historian Tim Ehrhardt suggested that this was not the case, contending the feud was primarily caused by the enmity that already existed between the families.
 Sheep were not brought into the valley until 1885, two years after the feuding between the Tewksbury and Graham factions began.
 Cattlemen from Gila County were also on the side of the Tewksburys during the war, and they would help Ed in many of his court defenses in the future.

 The Tewksburys hired a Basque sheep herder to transport the sheep to Pleasant Valley.
 He was murdered and robbed en route by Andy Cooper (aka Andy Blevins), a member of the Graham faction.
 At that time, other cattlemen and sheepmen joined in the conflict, either willingly or not.